fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 - Copy the Transaction ID by clicking in the tFLK transaction → Copy Transaction ID at the very top
 - Copy the Activity log details of the transaction

-Server where the Node is setup:
+Server where the Node is set up:
 - Copy the Node Public Key
 - Copy the Server IP Address